juliamelchert/wikipedia-scraper-microservice/README.md

+# Wikipedia Scraper (Microservice)

 This is a microservice for scraping logos, images, and text summaries off of Wikipedia.
+It was implemented using the **Wikipedia API** and **BeautifulSoup**.

 It communicates with other programs through the 'signal.txt' file that is located in this directory.